respawn-app/FlowMVI/README.md

 ![badge][badge-android] ![badge][badge-jvm] ![badge][badge-js] ![badge][badge-nodejs] ![badge][badge-linux] ![badge][badge-windows] ![badge][badge-ios] ![badge][badge-mac] ![badge][badge-watchos] ![badge][badge-tvos] ![badge][badge-wasm]

-FlowMVI is a Kotlin Multiplatform architectural framework based on coroutines with an extensive feature set, powerful plugin system and a rich DSL.
+FlowMVI is a Kotlin Multiplatform architectural framework based on coroutines.
+It enables you to extend your business logic with reusable plugins, handle errors, achieve thread-safety, and more.
+It takes about 100 lines of code to get started.

 ## Quickstart: